lf-edge/eve/docs/APP-CONNECTIVITY.md

 Data-plane of VIFs spans across both guest and host network stacks.
 Packet sent from an application is routed by the guest OS (Alpine Linux for container apps) and transmitted across a VIF into the host network stack.
 It arrives via TAP/xen-backend and gets forwarded to the NI bridge.
-Next, ACLs implemented using iptables are applied and the packet is either marked with "allow" or "drop" mark.
+Next, ACLs implemented using iptables are applied and the packet is either allowed to continue or gets dropped.
+If [flow logging](#flow-logging) is enabled, this is done by marking the packet with "allow" or "drop" mark.
 Based on the mark and the src/dst addresses, IP rules either send the packet into the dummy blackhole interface (dropped), or route the packet according to the NI routing table.
+If flow logging is disabled, packet is allowed or dropped immediately using iptables actions.
-If the destination is external, packet will be transmitted out through one of the network ports used by the network instance.
+If the packet is allowed and the destination is external, packet will be transmitted out through one of the network ports used by the network instance.
 Note that if NI is switch (L2 only), packet will be just forwarded through the (single) port, not routed.
-If the destination is another app (inside the same NI), packet's dst MAC address will be set to the dst app MAC, and it will be forwarded again through the same bridge into the corresponding VIF.
+If the packet is allowed and the destination is another app (inside the same NI), packet's dst MAC address will be set to the dst app MAC, and it will be forwarded again through the same bridge into the corresponding VIF.
 Finally, the packet is transmitted from the host network stack into the guest network stack of the destination application, where it will be processed for local delivery.
 The diagram below depicts all these packet-flow stages:

 ![packet-flow](./images/eve-app-packet-flow.png)